ShowShark Server Features

 Audio Processing

-• Float clamping, NaN replacement, E-AC-3 channel-mask muting
+• Float clamping, NaN replacement, and channel-mask handling for edge-case audio formats

 Video Processing

-• PTS interpolation for B-frame videos with missing timestamps
+• Timestamp interpolation for B-frame videos with missing timestamps

 • HDR content detection